School Direct salaried or bursary led / tuition fee routes?

 Should I organise a visit to a school before applying?

-Yes!
+If possible!
 Your experience in schools will vary depending on your circumstances, but the more experience you have working and volunteering in schools, the better.
 However, we recognise that this isn’t always possible, especially if you are considering a career change into teaching.
 As part of your own decision-making process, you should ensure that you have had at least a week working in UK state schools before making your application.
 This should include some observation of teachers, possibly working with small groups of students, and discussing teaching with colleagues at the school.
 All our partner schools welcome visits, and many can arrange for work experience.

 I have qualifications from overseas.
 How do I find out if they are equivalent to UK qualifications?